ingow/node-decorated-api/README.md

 # TODO

 1. Generate OpenAPI/swagger json
-2. Improve automatic error handling in controllers
-3. Make `@Inject` work with any attribute name
+2. Make `@Inject` work with any attribute name
-4. Auto load Classes so we don't need to use `Api.add`
+3. Auto load Classes so we don't need to use `Api.add`